The next World Conservation Congress will take place in Marseille from 7 to 17 January 2021.

 Consisting of a forum, an exhibition and social events, the Congress will host a number of scientists and international experts who will present the innovative solutions implemented at local and global level by sustainable development actors.
-The 4-day forum (June 12-15) will be made up of various debates, training and capacity building sessions.
-The themes of the congress will be extensive : management of landscapes, territories and climate change, conservation of fresh water, restoration of the oceans and the promotion of a more effective and fair governance.
+The forum will be made up of various debates, training and capacity building sessions.
+The themes of the congress will be extensive: management of landscapes, territories and climate change, conservation of fresh water, restoration of the oceans and the promotion of a more effective and fair governance.

-The exhibition, open from June 12 to 17, will be open to Congress participants and the general public, so that everyone can present their research, innovations and other work to a wide audience.
+The exhibition, open from January 11, will be open to Congress participants and the general public, so that everyone can present their research, innovations and other work to a wide audience.

 For the first time, the general public will have a privileged space at the Congress, which will be free of charge and will not require registration.
 Some areas (Nature Generation and the Pavillon France between 10am and 5:30pm) and the outdoor exhibition will also be accessible free of charge.
 Workshops, screenings, games and activities will be offered to all participants.